 Tight Boundaries at First

 Suppose you are responsible for a baby and you are a wise parent.
-You create tight boundaries for them because they need to gain knowledge or experience with how things work.
+You set tight boundaries for them because they need to learn or gain experience with how things work.
 You put them in controlled environments like a crib or playpen, watch them, and help them reduce significant harm.
 At the same time, you provide them enough freedom to see if they can learn how to stay within the boundaries.

 Expanding Boundaries

 You still have relatively tight boundaries when the baby has grown into a toddler.
-They will be learning to stay within the boundaries for the freedom you give them and experiencing the consequences when they don’t.
-The rules and expectations you create for them are an invitation to live wisely, not a way to ensure that they know you are the one in charge.
+They will learn to stay within the boundaries you set for their freedom and experience the consequences when they don’t.
+The rules and expectations you set for them are an invitation to live wisely, not a way to ensure they know you are in charge.
 You invite them to live by rules because it helps them escape the consequences.
 If you see them moving toward a boundary, you may warn them, but allow them to choose if the consequences aren’t too severe.

 Expansive Boundaries

 When a child grows older, the boundaries expand as they show the ability to make the right choices.
-Since you have taught them how to recognize boundaries for themselves, they hopefully make good choices while they are away at school, with friends, or by themselves.
-The more they show self-governance, you provide greater freedom.
+Since you have taught them to recognize their own boundaries, they can make good choices while away at school, with friends, or by themselves.
+The more they show self-governance, the more you provide greater freedom.
 When they cross the boundaries, you reduce their freedom by moving them down the V.

 You might tell an older child, “Go where you want, be safe, and be home by sunset.”
 If that does not happen, and you determine it is willful disobedience, move them down the freedom V until they demonstrate they will likely be home at the designated time.